How often do you get really angry?

 - Sometimes just reading the feelings of others helps us to see our emotions in a different light.
 I always enjoy quotes and sayings that inspire.
 I hope these quotes about anger give you a lift.

-- Enjoying a good sense of humour and realising that laughter really is the best medicine is a great anger management technique.
+- Enjoying a good sense of humor and realizing that laughter really is the best medicine is a great anger management technique.
 You cannot have a good laugh and be cross at the same time.
 It is important that we learn to laugh at ourselves.
 Find out more about the positive effects of laughter.

 - Think positively.
 Learn to learn from your mistakes.
 Be an optimist rather than a pessimist.
 You will find yourself feeling less defensive and less angry.